bitcraze/cfcli/README.md

 * High-level commander (takeoff, land, go-to, trajectories)

-It's not intended to be used for creating more advanced scripts or functionality, it's better to use the the [Crazyflie python library](https://github.com/bitcraze/crazyflie-lib-python) for that.
+It's not intended to be used for creating more advanced scripts or functionality, it's better to use the the new [Crazyflie python library (v2)](https://github.com/bitcraze/crazyflie-lib-python-v2) for that.

 ## Installation